 - Levy payments will expire after 18 months.

-From April 2017 all existing apprenticeship frameworks and new apprenticeship standards (often referred to as trailblazer standards) will be allocated to Government funding bands.
+Since April 2017 all existing apprenticeship frameworks and new apprenticeship standards (often referred to as trailblazer standards) have been allocated to Government funding bands.

 Funding bands determine the maximum amount of money that Government will contribute for the training delivery and end-point assessment of each apprenticeship.
 All approved apprenticeship standards have already been allocated to funding bandings with maximum funding caps.